kulpree/EKSonly/README.md

 # Repeated EKS automated deployment
-This module is for deploying 1 or more EKS clusters automtically using count
+This module is for deploying 1 or more EKS clusters automatically using count

 # Note: There are two optional modules -